Powerful & Dominating

 Spontaneous & Scattered

 free, fun, happy, curious, joyful, optimistic, adventurous, fast learners, well-rounded, humorous, light hearted, bold, vivacious, “life of the party”, flaky, self centered, narcissistic, emotionally stunted, insensitive, impulsive, escapist mentality, erratic, moody, compulsive, panic-stricken, avoidance, “cold-hearted”, jaded

 What is the Enneagram?

 The Enneagram is an archetypal personality system that combines modern psychological practices with a deep foundation in ancient traditions, religions, cultures, and spiritual practices.
-It is a model of the human psyche taught as a typology of 9 Points and personality types.
-These Points are given names that are reflective of the energy of 9 different types.
+It is a model of the human psyche taught as a typology of nine Points and personality types.
+These Points are given names that are reflective of the energy of nine different types.
 The Enneagram is inclusive and connects people across the many aspects of our humanity that are commonly used to divide us.
-Stemming from the Greek words ennea (nine) and grammos (a written symbol/map), the nine pointed symbol has a fascinating history that can be traced all the way back to the sacred geometry of Pythagorean mathematics.
+Stemming from the Greek words ennea (nine) and grammos (a written symbol/map), the nine-pointed symbol has a fascinating history that can be traced all the way back to the sacred geometry of Pythagorean mathematics.
 It is important to note that while the symbol has rich historical origins the modern use of the Enneagram as an archetypal personality system is more easily identifiable.
-This system is traceable back to the psycho-spiritual teacher Oscar Ichazo from the 1950s and the Chilean psychiatrist Claudio Naranjo in the 1970’s.
+This system traces back to the psychospiritual teacher Óscar Ichazo from the 1950s and the Chilean psychiatrist Claudio Naranjo in the 1970s.
 Naranjo’s work was influenced by the earlier teachings of George Gurdjieff and the Fourth Way tradition.

 How does the Enneagram connect with Inclusion, Diversity, Equity, & Anti-racism work?